How do we honor diversity? By constantly evolving.

 A central metaphor for helping children understand the process for creating a truly welcoming school is “windows and mirrors.”
 Children should see their identity reflected in their school community (mirrors), to know that people “like me” are full citizens at school.
 Equally important is that children be challenged to look outside themselves (windows) to understand, respect, and appreciate the cultures and identities of others.
 By providing thoughtful curriculum and opportunities for discussion, this dual responsibility is examined and the opportunity for critical thinking and cultural competency is nurtured.

 SF Day is proud to host student affinity groups to support and celebrate the diversity of our community.
 An affinity group is a designated “safe space,” where everyone in that group shares a particular identity.
 This identity can be based on race, gender, sexual orientation, language, nationality, physical/mental ability, socio-economic class, family structure, religion, and more.
 The goal of affinity groups is to facilitate positive identity exploration and development towards the larger goal of creating an inclusive learning environment.
 Participants can use the space for reflection, dialogue, and support.
+In the past, groups have included Adoptees, African-American students, Asian-American Pacific Islander students, Latino students, Multicultural students, and Youth of LGBTQ.

 If any of the groups are of interest, please email the facilitator directly so they can follow up with details regarding schedule and location.
 If there is a group you'd like to add or if you have questions regarding affinity groups, please email Betsy Brody and/or Loren Moye.